Organisation Information on PAF

 - A premise cannot be both Small User Organisation and Large Postcode Type

-- All PO Boxes are Large Postcode Type
+- All PO Boxes are of Large Postcode Type

 Identifying a Commercial Premise